Quranaloneislam.net

 Conclusion:

-Most Muslims are victims of the corruption of the Muslim society.
-Let’s pass down the information about the correct greeting around us.
-You are welcome to ask native Arabic speakers and even experts of the Arabic language why they do not respect the pure Arabic language of the Quran when they say “(as)Salamu(n) ‘Alaykum” even to a single person.
-I guarantee you that they will be caught off guard and will not have any valid argument to counter what you will have said.
-Some will claim that they also greet the angels.
+The Quran warns us that enemies of Islam do not use the proper greeting decreed by God in the Quran (58:8).
+Indeed, one of the ways to identify a true Muslim is how he or she introduces him or herself.
+This said, most Muslims are of course victim of the corruption of the Islamic society and are unaware at this point that their greeting is incorrect.
+It is therefore our duty to pass down the information regarding the correct greeting around us and put them to the test of the correct Quranic greeting: Will they obey God and His Word (the Quran), or stick to what their corrupt religious authorities teach them?
+You are welcome to ask native Arabic speakers and even experts of the Arabic language why they do not respect the pure Arabic language of the Quran when it comes to greet people (Salamun ‘alaykum = May peace be upon you, declined to the proper person) and say instead “Assalamu ‘Alaykum” (May the peace be upon you) even to one single person.
+I guarantee you 100% that they will be completely caught off guard, they will be literally stunned, and will not have any valid argument to counter what you will have said.
+Some will claim that they also greet the angels next to us at the same time.
 It is not only false, it contradicts the precise way the Quran has been written, as proved earlier.
-Do they know better than Abraham who said “Salamun ‘alayka” (May peace be upon thee) to his father, do they know better than God who wrote the Quran in a perfect Arabic language?
+Do they know better than Abraham who said “Salamun ‘alayka” (May peace be upon thee) to his father? do they know better than the angels who visited Abraham and simply said “salam!” (and certainly not “assalamu ‘alaykum”) when they were perfectly aware of the angels surrounding him?
+Do they know better than God who wrote the Quran in a perfect Arabic language (16:103, 26:195)?
 I don’t think so.